aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 ### A Motivating Example

-Just to have a real system to think about, I used to SCUBA dive when I was a teenage and had a few mis-haps early on, when I was still figuring things out, accidentally opening the tank valve when the regulator yoke was not fully attached.
+Just to have a real system to think about, I used to SCUBA dive when I was a teenager and had a few mishaps early on, when I was still figuring things out, accidentally opening the tank valve when the regulator yoke was not fully attached.
 Blasting air all over the place while I scrambled to shut it off.
 Typical tanks have capacities ranging from 80 cu. ft. to 100 cu. ft., with working pressures of >3000 psi.
 That's a pretty high pressure for a relatively small tank.
 How fast could the tank blowdown if I opened the valve fully and just sat back and watched?

 ```julia